EricNeid/weatherstation_py/README.md

 # WeatherStation

-This is a small application using python kivy and openweathermap to display the current weather nad forecast.
+This is a small application using python kivy and openweathermap to display the current weather and forecast.

 ## Dependencies

-It uses pyenv for managing the dependencies.
+It uses pipenv for managing the dependencies and requires python3.
 Please have a look at the Pipfile.

+## Installing

+The requirements can be installed using the provided makefile.

+If you are using linux, you can set the name of your python exectuable and pip executable in the makefile (for example PYTHON=python3).

+You should also set the python version in Pipfile.
+Get your version by using **python3 --version**.

 ## using raspberry touch display